nus-cs2103-AY2122S1/ip/docs/README.md

 - Event: Contains description and date of event
 - Deadline: Contains description and deadline of task

-### List Tasks

-List all the tasks in the task list.

 ### Edit Task

 Edit an existing task in the task list.
 Either the description, date, or both can be edited.